 Uncertainty Quantification (UQ)#

-In UQ process, we first quantify the uncertainty of the model parameters.
+In UQ process, we first quantify the uncertainty of the model parameters (represented by the dashed ellipse on the middle plot of the figure above).
 Having found the parametric uncertainty, then we can propagate the uncertainty of the parameters and get the uncertainty of the material properties of interest, e.g., by evaluating the ensemble that is obtained from sampling the distribution of the parameters.
 As the first uncertainty propagation is more involved, KLIFF implements tools to quantify the uncertainty of the parameters.

 MCMC#